Footscray railway station: History

 On 17 January 1859, the railway arrived in Footscray, when the Williamstown line opened, with trains operating from Spencer Street in Melbourne to the important port of Williamstown.
 The line between Melbourne and Williamstown, via the North Melbourne and Footscray, had been made possible by the construction of the Saltwater River Rail Bridge over the Maribyrnong River.

 Not long after, that line was connected to the 18-month-old Geelong line at a junction near the current Newport station.
 The original Footscray station opened on the first day of service.
 It was not where the current Footscray station is but was located at Napier Street.

 Less than a month later, on 10 February 1859, Footscray became a junction when a line, branching at Footscray, was opened to Sunbury, extended to Sandhurst (later renamed Bendigo) in 1862.
 On 1 March 1859, Footscray's second station, on the Sunbury line, opened at Nicholson Street, not far from the Napier Street location.
 In 1879, a signal box was provided at the junction.

 On 16 September 1900, a new station was opened at the present location, the junction of the two lines.
 The two other stations were then closed.

 A number of sidings once existed at the station, but that site, on the eastern side of the Newport-bound lines, is now used for car parking.
 In 1972, the last siding at Footscray (siding "B") was abolished.

 On 21 October 1928, the two tracks under the station were opened, as part of the South Kensington–West Footscray line.
 They were dual-gauged in the early 1960s, as part of the construction of the Melbourne–Albury standard gauge line.
-Quadruplication of the tracks towards Melbourne in November 1976 eliminated the switched junction and so the signal box was closed, although the building is listed on the Victorian Heritage Register.
+Quadruplication of the tracks towards Melbourne in November 1976 eliminated the switched junction and so the signal box was closed, although the building forms part of the structures included on the Victorian Heritage Register.

 On 31 May 1996, Footscray was upgraded to a premium station, although the enclosed waiting area and ticket facilities were built in 1993, as part of the "Travel Safe" program of the early 1990s.

 At around 08:30 on 5 June 2001, on Platform 4, an out-of-service train heading to Newport collided with a Williamstown-bound train carrying about 20 passengers.
 Three injuries were reported.

 In 2010, as a part of the Brumby State Government's Footscray renewal program, the footbridge over the platforms, which was accessed by ramps, was replaced with a new $15 million footbridge.
 The bridge, named after Indigenous activist William Cooper, had stairs and associated lifts.
 There were complaints that the new footbridge was less usable than the one it replaced.
 The roof was not weatherproof, and the lifts were prone to breakdown.

 During the 2017/2018 financial year, Footscray was the sixth-busiest station on the Melbourne metropolitan network, with 5.26 million passenger movements recorded.